Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 Why are the leaves of my plant dying?

-Dying leaves are apart of a plants natural life cycle.
-Older, bottom leaves will typically yellow and brown over time, especially during the changing of the seasons or if a plant is acclimating to a new environment.
+Dying leaves are a part of a plant's natural life cycle.
+Older, bottom leaves will typically yellow and brown over time as part of the plant's natural growth, especially during the changing of the seasons or if a plant is acclimating to a new environment.
 However, if you notice more than half your plant leaves yellowing or more than the normal amount, then it may be time to take a closer look.

 Plants on a shelf